clearent/android-idtech-sdk/README.md

 clearent-idtech-android-105-1.0.21.jar - Fixed an issue with cleaning up resources after performing a rest call (HTTP connection).
 Fixed an issue with identifying when a reader has been previously configured.

 clearent-idtech-android-109-1.0.23.jar - When the idtech framework tells the clearent framework it has connected, and the clearent framework attempts to get the device serial number, sometimes it fails with a Command Not Allowed error.
 When this happens the Clearent framework will just proceed with a default device serial number of 9999999999, allowing the integrated app to continue processing.
 Added remote logging to clearent's backend.

+clearent-idtech-android-109-1.0.24.jar - http resources were not being cleaned up correctly when returning from the call to clearent to get a transaction token.

 The demo has an example: